 According to studies, 92% of consumers trust recommendations they get from family and friends more than any other way of advertising, while 88% trust online reviews by other consumers as much as they trust personal recommendations.

 Consider the ways to make these statistics work for you.
 Starting your own referral program, and incentivizing both your current and referring customer with a reward could be a great way to begin.
 Even Dropbox and PayPal used such a strategy to build their customer base, so when looking for ideas, learn from the greatest.
 You can also ask your most loyal customers or so-called promoters, to post recommendations for your business online.
 This way, you can get many micro and nano influencers working at your benefit and enhancing your business image in their circles.
+Net Promoter Score is a widely used customer feedback metric.

 Use the power of networking